 Inspired by the speakeasy revelers of the 1920s, the Bardstown collection uses lightweight Horween® leathers and clean, handcrafted styling to strike the perfect balance of rugged and refined.

 Luxury footwear has had streetwear influence for nearly a decade now.
-For evidence of this, just take a look at the numerous designer sneaker collaborations we have seen in recent years.
+For evidence of this, just take a look at the numerous sneaker streetwear luxury collaborations we have seen in recent years.
 In addition to designer brands creating streetwear-inspired footwear, many streetwear brands are offering more work-appropriate pieces.
 We love the clean look of the Plain toe Chukka boots from Timberland.

-We have seen streetwear influence in the bags worn to the office as well.
+We have seen casual streetwear influence in the bags worn to the office as well.
 Some streetwear bags might be too garish for the workplace, so be selective in your shopping.
 A crossbody bag from popular streetwear designer Off-White is work-ready while adding some style to your business casual look.

 Visible logos are emblematic of streetwear style.
 Half of the allure of streetwear is showing off the name brand you are rocking.
 To make logo-heavy pieces work for work, brands pair them with traditional formal silhouettes.